-The Asset Solutions (AS) division manages and maintains client operations, both onshore and offshore, delivers small to medium scale EPC projects and provides concept, feasibility and front-end engineering design (FEED) services.
-The division is also home to market-leading well engineering, decommissioning and training capabilities.
-The majority of AS services are executed on a reimbursable basis, but we are responsive to clients' preferred commercial models to deliver our expertise.
+The Asset Solutions division provides integrated services across the full life cycle of energy infrastructure.
+It operates, maintains, enhances production and extends field life of client assets, both onshore and offshore and is a global leader in decommissioning.
+The majority of services are executed on a reimbursable basis, but we are responsive to clients' preferred commercial models to deliver our expertise.